CyrilleB79/NVDAScripts/README.md

 This script allows to cycles through speech automatic language detection modes off, language only and language+dialect with NVDA+shift+L shortcut.

+### globalPlugins/changeOutputDevice.py

+This global plugin creates a command to cycle through the audio output devices.

 ### globalPlugins/configDuringSayAll

 This script allows to modify speech parameter while in SayAll without stopping SayAll.